L E V E L I

 8

-Keep some song books or sheet music on hand and spend five minutes a day for the next month naming notes on the staff.
-You can use the Getting Started book for this or any sheet music written on the treble clef.
+KEEP SOME SONG BOOKS or sheet music on hand and spend five minutes a day for the next month naming notes on the staff.
+You can use the Getting Started book, The World Still Needs These Songs, or any sheet music that’s written on the treble clef.

 Wow, you’ve come a long way and you’ve learned some important things that a lot of people never discover!
 Congratulations!